Iran's rural life Tour

 Early in the morning drive to Isfahan.
-After eating lunch and rest for an hour start a half day tour of Isfahan to visit the capital of Iran during Safavid dynasty.
-First start visiting Naghsh-e Jahan square, this is the biggest square after Tiananmen Square in China.
+After eating lunch and rest for an hour start a half-day tour of Isfahan to visit the capital of Iran during the Safavid dynasty.
+First start visiting Naghsh-e Jahan square, which is the biggest square after Tiananmen Square in China.
 In Naghsh-e Jahan square there are lots of buildings, the private mosque of the royal court that is named Sheikh Lotfollah mosque.

 Day 6: Isfahan

-Full day tour of Isfahan to visit Vank Cathedral that Armenians call it as Holy Savior Cathedral in Jolfa area (Armenian area), there are lots of cafés that you can try Armenian coffee, rest for some hours and then continue sightseeing.
+Full day tour of Isfahan to visit Vank Cathedral which Armenians call Holy Savior Cathedral in the Jolfa area (Armenian area), there are lots of cafés that you can try Armenian coffee, rest for some hours and then continue sightseeing.

 Day 7: Kashan

-In the morning drive from Isfahan to Kashan.
-In Route visit Abyaneh.
-It’s a historical village where women wear colorful and flourish clothes with white scarves.The whole village looks red because of the soil’s color people use to construct their houses.
+In Route to visit Abyaneh.
+It’s a historical village where women wear colorful and flourishing clothes with white scarves.The whole village looks red because of the soil’s color people use to construct their houses.

 Then visit Boroujerdi house and Fin Garden in Kashan.
 Overnight Kashan.